What is the COUNTIFS Function in Excel?

-For an example look at the below data for the sample.
+For example, look at the below data for the sample.

 In the above data, if we want to count how many products of “B” are there in the region “East”.
 Here we not only need to count only product “B” but also in the region “East”.